 Locals advise being cautious when lazing on the beach without supervision due to the island being vastly occupied by Komodo Dragons.
-Although human attack is minimal, it still is possible.
+Although attacks on humans are minimal, there is certainly a possibility.

 Nusa Penida is an island belonging to Bali and one of the most photographed destinations in the whole of South-East Asia.
 Out of the 3 Nusa Islands, Nusa Lembongan, Nusa Ceningan and Nusa Penida; Penida island provides the best scenic beach views and photographic angles.

 You must know that the island is pretty massive, and there are countless places worth experiencing.
-Many travellers book a night in Penida Island in order to complete visiting all required places.
+Many travellers book a night on Penida Island in order to complete visiting all the top-rated places.

 The natives believe that dead souls rest in these ponds for eternity.
-Lack of pollution could also be a reason for its stunning beauty.
+The lack of pollution could also be a reason for its stunning beauty.
 If you’re into adventures, hikes and hardcore experiences, Kelimitu Lakes are one of the best places to visit in Indonesia.

 While tourists cannot enter the temple, they can, however, explore the temple premises, take pictures, sample Indonesian food at one of the restaurants, and soak up the tropical magnetism of Bali.